JockeTS/spell-checker/README.md

 # Spell Checker

 ## Description
-A spell checking website built with Flask.
-It uses a Trie data structure consisting of nodes to store a dictionary of English words.
+A spell checking website built with **Flask**.
+It uses a **Trie** data structure consisting of nodes to store a dictionary of English words.
 Each node represents a letter and recursion is used to traverse them.

 The Trie object is created from a text file whenever the user navigates to one of the main routes.
 It includes several methods: